polarsource/examples/with-elysia/README.md

 bun install
 ```

-3. Run the Express application using the following command:
+3. Run the Elysia application using the following command:

 ```
 bun dev